MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M05_ak.md

 #### Task 1 - Edit the default meeting policy and restrict all recording features for meetings

-As part of your pilot project for setting up the events and meetings in your organization, you need to fulfil the requirement for all meetings in teams, including prohibiting meeting recording.
+As part of your pilot project for setting up the events and meetings in your organization, you need to fulfill the requirement for all meetings in teams, including prohibiting meeting recording.
 You will edit the default meeting policy to ensure that this requirement is met.

 1. Connect to the **Client 1 VM** and browse to Teams admin center (https://admin.teams.microsoft.com) as **Joni Sherman**  (JoniS@&lt;YourTenant&gt;.onmicrosoft.com).